Now let’s take a look at safety policies and processes to see how they fit into the CSMS.

 Guidelines, on the other hand, do give employees a choice.
 They contain words like "should", "recommend" or "may."
 It’s very important to know that you can’t really "enforce" guidelines because they are voluntary.
 If you find that you have guidelines and rules listed together, be sure to define the concepts and separate them so that everyone clearly understands the difference.

-I know you’re probably familiar with the safety rules within your company, but, just to make sure, I’ve listed a few of the more common rules generally found at construction sites:
+You're probably familiar with the safety rules within your company, but, just to make sure, we've listed a few of the more common rules generally found at construction sites:

 A process is nothing more than sequence of interdependent and linked procedures.
 Each CSMS program may include one or more processes used to build residential or commercial buildings, construct highways or to construct dams.
 The emphasis would be to ensure safe procedures and practices.